mohammad-baazza/42tools/ClassFileCreator/README.md

 and now you sould be able to use it with the command ```hpp``` (use ```hpp -h``` for help)

+>to update you need just to rerun the script with the new source files

 ### examples

 <img width="238" alt="Screen Shot 2023-10-24 at 2 47 31 AM" src="https://github.com/mohammad-baazza/42tools/assets/115046361/1366d134-8b0a-4c68-900d-3505efdadc54">